 Fennel has been used for centuries as a galactagogue — a substance to increase the quality and quantity of breastmilk in breastfeeding moms.
 Some argue that the benefit of fennel hasn’t been definitively proven in this case.
-But anecdotal evidence and even some medical literature agrees that fennel can provide this benefit.
+But anecdotal evidence and even some medical literature that fennel can provide this benefit.

 It can support digestion

 If you have an upset stomach, flatulence, or diarrhea, you might want to treat yourself to some fennel tea.
-The warm water of the tea may calm your digestion, and fennel itself is known to help with digestive issues.
+The warm water of the tea may calm your digestion, and fennel itself to help with digestive issues.

 It increases the amount of antioxidants in your body

 Fennel tea contains antioxidants, which your body needs to fight the harmful things in your environment that you are regularly exposed to.
 When you drink fennel tea, the antioxidants will attach to molecules in your blood that are fighting oxidative damage.
 This lessens the load on your kidney and liver, helps new cell production, and even reduces the signs of aging.